 Love Story Yoga is the newest yoga studio to hit the SF circuit — and everyone is obsessed.
 Opening their doors conveniently on Valencia Street in the Mission, it’s become a community hub for all trendy-but-serious yogis.
 Their spacious studio can fit dozens of people per class, and it does fill up quickly.
 Be sure to bring an extra towel though — all those people, and cranked thermostat, make the classes get absolutely toasty real fast.

 If you’re just dipping your toe into the yoga world, try out CorePower Yoga.
-With 60 locations around the country (and now three in San Francisco alone), you know that their classes will be accessible — but also seriously awesome.
-Also, their studios are clean and come equipped with all the post-yoga shower necessities you’ll need.
+With 60 locations around the country (and now a handful in San Francisco), you can rest easy knowing that their classes will not only be accessible, but also seriously awesome.
+In addition to challenging and empowering yoga classes, you can expect, their studios come equipped with all the post-yoga shower necessities you could ever need.

 The good juju you’ll feel when stepping foot into this studio is hard to explain.
 While Yoga Tree has six other locations throughout the city and one in Berkeley, this zen-inspired studio has an altar and is outfitted with candles galore.
 Most teachers will start class with chanting, allowing students to arrive in the present moment before moving on their mat (don’t knock it ’til you try it!).
 And if you’re lucky, you’ll be treated to a live music class, which happens fairly often at this studio.

 YTTP’s mission is to make yoga available to everyone, regardless of your ability to pay for it.
 All classes are donation-based, with a suggested contribution of $10 (or more).
 This studio is perfect for broke college students and those who cringe at spending $30 for a yoga class — no one will be turned away.
 Fitt tip: Attend a class around sunset.
 The large windows offer a partial view of the city skyline as the sun goes down.